Thank you to Nicholas G. Hill of McGuireWoods for updating the below content with North Carolina information.

 Q 9.38 – Wind caused my tree to fall on my house, which caused damage to my roof.
 Does my homeowner’s policy cover the damage to my house and pay for the removal of the tree from my property?

 If your policy provides coverage for wind, the roof damage caused by the tree should be covered if it falls on a “covered structure”—e.g., your house, fence, or garage.
-Most policies will pay to remove a tree if a covered peril caused it to fall on and damage covered property.
-The two most common policies—HO-3 and HO-7—pay different amounts for removal.
-HO-3 provides up to $1,000 total and up to $500 per tree.
-HO-7 provides up to $2,000 total and up to $1,000 pre tree.
-Contact your insurance company or agent regarding coverage.
+Most policies will pay reasonable expenses, up to $500 for any one loss, to remove a tree if a covered peril caused the tree to fall on and damage covered property.
+Contact your insurance company or agent regarding specific coverage.

 Q 9.39 – My neighbor’s tree fell down on my house and damaged my roof.
 Will my neighbor’s homeowner’s policy pay for the damage to my home and remove the tree?

 Probably not.
 Your neighbor is not legally liable for an act of nature.
 In order for your neighbor’s insurance to pay, they would have to know that the tree was likely to fall (e.g. if the tree was rotten).
 If your neighbor is not at fault or their policy does not pay for your damage, you can make a claim under your policy if the peril that caused the tree to fall is a covered peril in your policy.
 If your insurer successfully collects from your neighbor’s insurance company, you may be reimbursed for your deductible.
 You should contact your agent and/or insurance company regarding the damage.

 Q 9.40 – Some trees blew down in my yard during a storm.
 Will my homeowner’s insurance policy pay for the loss to and removal of the trees?